Harford Jones-Brydges

-Sir Harford Jones-Brydges, 1st Baronet, DL (12 January 1764 – 17 March 1847), born Harford Jones, was a British diplomat and author.
+Sir Harford Jones-Brydges, 1st Baronet, DL (12 January 1764 – 17 March 1847) was a British diplomat and author during the late 1700s and early 1800s.

 Life

 Born on 12 January 1764, Sir Harford Jones-Brydges was the son of Harford Jones of Presteign, Radnorshire by Winifred, daughter of Richard Hooper of the Whittern, Herefordshire.
 Early in life he entered the service of the East India Company, and, acquiring great proficiency in the oriental languages, he was appointed the Company's first Resident and Consul in Baghdad.